Shane Jones: Associate energy

+In April 2026, Jones confirmed that the New Zealand Government would allocate over $20 million from the Regional Infrastructure Fund to recommissioning diesel storage tanks at the former Marsden Point Oil Refinery's import and storage terminal.
+This investment would support 90 million litres of fuel storage.

+Miscellaneous

-In late June 2025, Jones confirmed that NZ First was drafting a member's bill into Parliament seeking to force the Māori iwi (tribe) Ngāpuhi into a single commercial Treaty of Waitangi settlement.
+In late June 2025, Jones confirmed that he was drafting a member's bill into Parliament seeking to force the Māori iwi (tribe) Ngāpuhi into a single commercial Treaty of Waitangi settlement.
 He said that the bill would focus on good governance, economic development and would exclude indigenous sovereignty, which he described as a "diversion" that the New Zealand taxpayer could not afford.
-Labour MP Peeni Henare, who is of Ngāpuhi descent, described Jones' proposal as misguided and said that it would breach the "good faith" provisions of Treaty settlements.
+Labour MP Peeni Henare, who is of Ngāpuhi descent, described Jones's proposal as misguided and said that it would breach the "good faith" provisions of Treaty settlements.
 On 24 June, Jones stated that NZ First would campaign on how taxpayer money was being used for Treaty settlements at the 2026 general election.

-As Minister for Resources, Jones sponsored the Crown Minerals Amendment Act 2025, which repealed the previous Labour government's 2018 ban on new permits for gas and oil exploration off the coast of Taranaki.
-The bill passed into law in late July 2025 with the support of the governing coalition parties.
-On 16 August, Jones was confronted by about 100 environmental protesters during his visit to Whangārei.
-The protesters voiced opposition to two fast-track projects including the construction of a marina in Waipiro Bay and proposed offshore sand mining in Bream Bay.
-In response, Jones argued the fast-track projects would aid the economic development of the Northland Region.

-On 1 September 2025, Jones confirmed that the Government would allocate NZ$30 million from the Regional Development Fund to provide loans to suppoting regional airlines.
-On 17 September, Jones was elected by the New Zealand First parliamentary caucus as the party's deputy leader.
+2026 general election

+During New Zealand First's election campaign launch on 19 July, Jones confirmed that he would be contesting the Northland electorate at the 2026 New Zealand general election.